GiangTrongDuong/ISYS2099-Database-Application/README.md

 - Next, run `npm run start`

 # Unhandled In Frontend
+Because there are some frontend features the team has not implemented
 - If the product list does not exist when filtering, instead of displaying detailed message, it will displays none
+- If the frontend page does not word, please check in the terminal or the console to validate the behavior.
 # Bugs
 - If cannot run due to this error message in terminal `buffering timed out after 10000ms`:
     - Remove `node_moudules`, and `package-lock.json`